24 November 2022

-Fund managers in Guernsey are subject to income tax at 0%.
+Income from the provision of investment management services to collective investment schemes in Guernsey is subject to income tax at 0%.
 Guernsey does not levy any form of VAT, and so management fees charged or transaction/deal costs incurred by a Guernsey manager do not suffer any VAT leakage.

 Guernsey does not levy any form of capital gains tax or inheritance tax.
 No stamp or document duty, or transfer tax, is payable in respect of companies, unit trusts or limited partnerships that are funds.

-For further information on the taxation of Guernsey funds, please visit our website briefing here.
+Further information on the taxation of Guernsey funds.

 At Carey Olsen, our lawyers understand the requirements and priorities of each interest group and tailor our services accordingly.
 We have a collective depth and breadth of knowledge and experience unrivalled in Guernsey, and remain abreast of the latest developments and trends, working closely with leading onshore counsel to advise many of the world's most successful fund managers.
 Carey Olsen’s funds lawyers have in many cases previously worked in major international onshore law firms and have extensive experience of delivering for clients as both lead onshore and lead offshore counsel.